sedexdev/cert_tracker.public/README.md

 - <code>cert_tracker/secrets/postgres-pw.txt</code>
 - <code>cert_tracker/secrets/secret.txt</code>

-**NOTE**: You should follow best practice and make these secrets complex, and avoid exposing them in public places.
+**NOTE**: Despite this app runnging locally you should follow best practice and make these secrets complex, and avoid exposing them in public places.

-## Images
+## Image files

-Image storage is mostly your own choice but their are a few things to consider to make the app look nice and be consistent.
+How images are sourced and stored is mostly your own choice but their are a few things to consider to make the app look nice and be consistent.

 - Cert and resource images are relative to the <code>cert_tracker/src/static/images/data</code> directory.
 - Resource logo images are relative to the <code>cert_tracker/src/static/images/data/logos</code> directory.